solana-labs/solana/docs/src/runtime/programs.md

 ## Config Program

-Add configuration data to the chain and the list of public keys that are permitted to modify it
+Add configuration data to the chain, followed by the list of public keys that are allowed to modify it

 - Program id: `Config1111111111111111111111111111111111111`
 - Instructions: [config_instruction](https://docs.rs/solana-config-program/VERSION_FOR_DOCS_RS/solana_config_program/config_instruction/index.html)

 Unlike the other programs, the Config program does not define any individual instructions.
-It has just one implicit instruction, a "store" instruction.
-Its instruction data is a set of keys that gate access to the account, and the data to store in it.
+It has just one implicit instruction: "store".
+Its instruction data is a set of keys that gate access to the account and the data to store inside of it.

 ## Stake Program